s-v-akinfiev/linux-software-installation/README.md

 # Ubuntu 24 software installation scripts
 ### Description
 This repository provides you an ability to automatically install all software you need.
-It can store a list of instructions that you can reuse once you reinstall ubuntu, etc.
+It can store a list of instructions that you can reuse once you reinstall Ubuntu.

 A list of available instructions you can see in `instructions` directory.